DavidGGonzalez/TeamBlue_FinalProject/README.md

 ## Technologies
   * Data Cleaning and Analysis
     Pandas and Python will also be used for exploratory analysis and cleaning the data.
-  * Machine Learninge
+  * Machine Learning
     SciKitLearn is the ML library is used to create a classifier.
 Our training and testing setup is performed with the splitter function train_test_split().
+  * Database
+  SQL, QuickDatabaseDiagrams
 ## Steps required for Machine Learning Model
 1. Data Collection
     * Load Data
       * Takes in data in from the provisional database

 2. Data Preporcessing
     * Data Cleaning